Sanford Bemidji Cardiac Rehabilitation

 Phase IV Cardiac Rehab or “Fitness Plus” program is a comprehensive exercise and education program that focuses on health promotion and risk factor reduction.
 The program provides individuals with heart disease or those at risk for heart disease an opportunity to attain or maintain a desired level of activity.
 In addition, the program is designed to enhance personal well-being and quality of life by assisting individuals in adopting an active lifestyle.
 Fitness Plus offers individualized instruction in a safe, supervised environment.
 The content of the program is designed to improve cardiovascular endurance, muscular strength, flexibility, balance, and coordination.
 The program is held at Sanford Bemidji Rehab Services (located within the Orthopedic/Sports Medicine Center) on Monday, Wednesday, and Friday from 6:00 a.m. to 11:30 a.m.
 The cost is $40.00 per month and is a self-pay program.
 Insurances are not billed for this service.

 For more information regarding any of the phases of cardiac rehab, please contact Sanford Bemidji Cardiac Rehab at the information below.

 1300 Anne Street, NW

 Bemidji, MN 56601

-Phases I, II, and III of Cardiac Rehabilitation are located on the fourth floor of Sanford Bemidji Medical Center.
-Phase IV Cardiac Rehabilitation is located at Sanford Bemidji Peak Performance at the hospital.
+Phases I, II, and III of Cardiac Rehab are located on the fourth floor of Sanford Bemidji Medical Center.
+Phase IV Cardiac Rehab is located within the Sanford Bemidji Orthopedics/Sports Medicine Center.